yy1588133/top-tools/memory-bank/activeContext.md

   process and learnings from the memory bank update task.
 - **6/29/2025**: Modified `src/settings.json` to update GitLens settings for improved version control visibility and updated `src/windows.md` to replace PowerToys with Lightshot as a lightweight screenshot tool.
+- **6/29/2025**: Completed a comprehensive update of all core Memory Bank files to reflect the latest project status and ensure documentation accuracy.

 ## Next Steps

 1. **Extension Validation**: Verify the lifecycle status (Active/Replaced/Deprecated) of all listed browser and VSCode extensions, ensuring that only current and supported tools are recommended.
+This task is prioritized to maintain repository relevance.
 2. **Documentation Enhancement**: Expand documentation for each tool and extension, including detailed usage instructions, installation guides, and troubleshooting tips.
+Focus on high-priority tools first.
-3. **Automation Exploration**: Investigate automation options for updating tool status and documentation to streamline future maintenance.
+3. **Automation Exploration**: Investigate automation options for updating tool status and documentation to streamline future maintenance efforts.
-4. **Community Features**: Plan for the integration of community feedback mechanisms to allow users to suggest tools or report issues with listed extensions.
+4. **Community Features**: Plan for the integration of community feedback mechanisms to allow users to suggest tools or report issues with listed extensions, targeting implementation in Q3 2025.
-5. **AI Integration**: Explore the use of AI tools to assist in documentation generation and tool validation processes.
+5. **AI Integration**: Explore the use of AI tools to assist in documentation generation and tool validation processes, aiming for integration by Q4 2025.

 ## Active Decisions and Considerations